PromQL Quick Start¶

 - Exponentiation (^)

-This enables various transformations.
+This allows for various transformations.
 For example, converting bytes/second to bits/second:

-Additionally, this allows cross-time series calculations.
-For example, the Flux query in this article can be simplified to the following PromQL query:
+Additionally, it enables calculations across time series.
+For example, a Flux query can be simplified to the following PromQL query:

-Combining multiple time series using arithmetic operators requires understanding matching rules.
-Otherwise, queries may fail or produce incorrect results.
-The basics of matching rules are simple:
+When combining multiple time series using arithmetic operators, it's important to understand the matching rules.
+Otherwise, the query may fail or produce incorrect results.
+The basic matching rules are simple:

-- The PromQL engine strips the metric names from all time series on both sides without touching the labels.
+- The PromQL engine strips the metric name from all time series on both the left and right sides but retains the labels;

-- For each time series on the left side, the PromQL engine searches for corresponding time series on the right side with the same label set, applies the operation to each data point, and returns the resulting time series with the same label set.
+- For each time series on the left, the PromQL engine searches for the corresponding time series with the same label set on the right, applies the operation to each data point, and returns the resulting time series with the same label set.
 If there is no match, the time series is removed from the result.

 PromQL Comparison Operators¶